-Mel Bee was awarded a fabulous prize at the international rose competition in Kortrijk:
+Mel Bee was awarded several prizes at international rose competitions:

 Roses love the sun, so pick a spot for your roses where the summer sun will reach them for at least a few hours.
 Roses thrive in nutrient-rich soil.
 In spring and summer, you can use an organic fertilizer on your roses.
 Roses do not mind a dry spell; extra watering tends not to be necessary.
 Plant the roses at a 40-50 cm distance from each other or from other plants.
 When planting, place the spot where the stems turn into roots just below the surface, then firmly press the plants into the ground and water.